-- Quadriplegia: Diving into too shallow of water in the hotel pool, a rollover accident, and many other high impact accidents can lead to the paralysis of the upper and lower extremities – quadriplegia or tetraplegia.
+- Quadriplegia: Diving into shallow water in the hotel pool, a rollover accident, and many other high impact accidents can lead to the paralysis of the upper and lower extremities – quadriplegia or tetraplegia.
 A spinal cord injury that leads to such significant paralysis, which will affect the individual for the rest of his or her life and place substantial burdens on the family to care for the disabled victim.

 Having successfully represented clients suffering from catastrophic injuries, our disabled victim attorneys understand the realities our clients face every day.
-We are determined to collect the necessary evidence, prepare for trial and demonstrate to a jury if necessary, the full impact of your injuries.
+We are determined to collect the necessary evidence, prepare for trial, and demonstrate to a jury if necessary, the full impact of your injuries.
 By working with specialists, we effectively express to the insurance company or jury the level of compensation that will be necessary to satisfy your needs.
-We seek maximum compensation for past, current and future medical costs; rehabilitation expenses; lost wages; medical devices and procedures; loss of enjoyment of life; and pain and suffering associated with the spinal cord injury.
+We seek maximum compensation for past, current, and future medical costs; rehabilitation expenses; lost wages; medical devices and procedures; loss of enjoyment of life; and pain and suffering associated with the spinal cord injury.

-Car Accidents And Back Injuries
+Car Accidents & Back Injuries

 Unfortunately, back injuries are among the most common injuries suffered as a result of automobile accidents.
 A vehicle collision can cause a range of back injuries, including: